The Buteyko Method is a popular method used by many people as a natural way to control your breathing and stop snoring.

 - Deep breaths before making conversation

 - Breathing through your upper chest

 His breathing exercises are now referred to as the Buteyko Method, a series of relaxed breathing practices like the following:

 Buteyko’s method includes holding your breath for several seconds in order to allow more airflow through the nose.
 Some people experience breathing issues in the nasal cavity due to allergies, a deviated septum or respiratory issues.
 This method involves pausing your breathing repetitively in order to create more of a demand for air in the nostrils.

 Relaxing your diaphragm is a common breathing exercise in Yoga.
 You can relax your diaphragm by taking a large deep breath and filling your belly and ribs with oxygen.
 Then you force every last bit of air out in a long exhale, as you focus your mind on ridding the air from your chest.
 Then hold the exhaled position for a few seconds and a calm and relaxed stance.
 This slows your heart rate, increases metabolism, and decreases inflammation.

 Breathing through your nose instead of your mouth

 More oxygen can be ingested through your mouth vs. your nose simply based on volume.
-You can inhale much more air through the opening of your mouth than you can breathing in through your nose.
-Buteyko promoted nostril breathing as much as possible in order to limit the amount of breaths you inhale.
+You can inhale much more air through the opening of your mouth than you can breathe in through your nose.
+Buteyko promoted nostril breathing as much as possible in order to limit the number of breaths you inhale.

 Track Your Breathing